 Student Engagement will review all submissions on UBLinked within 7-14 days.
 All listed club officers and contacts will be notified via email whether the club submission was approved or denied.
 If denied, Student Engagement will work with you and your designated recognizing agent to determine how to achieve approval.
 If approved, you will receive an official email with notification of official university-wide recognition and you will have access to get your organization started.

-For tips on first steps and how to manage your organization, please visit the UBLinked Resource Page or contact the Student Governance and Organization team in Student Engagement.
+For tips on first steps and how to manage your organization on UBLinked, please visit the UBLinked Resource Page or contact the Student Governance and Organization team in Student Engagement.